Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • Consult your doctor to find out if medical marijuana can help treat your condition.
 They will also determine if your condition falls within the guidelines of the state.

-Beside the above-mentioned conditions, there are some diseases which can cause qualifying conditions.
-Patients with these diseases may also apply for medical marijuana card: rheumatoid arthritis, Alzheimer’s disease, Crohn’s disease, fibromyalgia, insomnia, multiple sclerosis, and PTSD.
+Besides the above-mentioned conditions, there are some diseases that can cause qualifying conditions.
+Patients with these diseases may also apply for a medical marijuana card: rheumatoid arthritis, Alzheimer’s disease, Crohn’s disease, fibromyalgia, insomnia, multiple sclerosis, and PTSD.

 • Medical patients are allowed to cultivate up to 6 marijuana plants at a time.
 EPC Patients may cultivate more if it is explicitly stated by a medical professional.

 Some dispensaries, depending on the location, will sell both medical and recreational marijuana, while others may sell one or the other.
 Be sure to check the hours for the dispensary you plan to visit.
-The state of Colorado authorizes dispensaries to be open from 8am to midnight, however, some municipalities limit these open hours even more.
+The state of The state of Colorado authorizes dispensaries to be open from 8 AM to Midnight; however, some municipalities limit these open hours even more.

 • Both Colorado residents and tourists from out of state can purchase up to 28 grams (1 ounce) of marijuana in a single transaction.
 28 grams of flower is equal to 8 grams of concentrates or 800mg of edibles.
 You can mix and match products until you reach the overall limit.
 For example, if you want a ½ ounce of flower, you are still eligible to purchase up to 4g of concentrates OR 400mg of edibles.